-- 1. For animals located within Indiana, a certificate of veterinary inspection (commonly known as a "health paper") is not required by BOAH for exhibition.
-Contact the exhibition organizer to determine if a certificate of veterinary inspection (CVI) is necessary to meet the organizers exhibition requirements. - 2.
-For animals located outside of Indiana, the exhibitor must have a properly completed CVI for all animals prior to entry.
-This requirement applies to all domestic animals (except fish and poultry). - a.
-CVIs must be completed by a licensed and accredited veterinarian who has personally inspected the animals. - b.
+- For animals that originate within Indiana, a certificate of veterinary inspection (commonly known as a "health paper") is not required by BOAH for exhibition.
+Contact the exhibition organizer to determine if a certificate of veterinary inspection (CVI) is necessary to meet the organizers exhibition requirements. - a.
+For animals that originate outside of Indiana, the exhibitor must have a properly completed CVI for all animals prior to entry.
+This requirement applies to all domestic animals (except fish and poultry).

+CVIs must be completed by a licensed and accredited veterinarian who has personally inspected the animals.

+- b.
 A CVI for any animal is valid for 30 days from the date it is issued by a licensed and accredited veterinarian.
 NOTE: Animal(s) must be inspected by a licensed and accredited veterinarian no more than ten days prior to the date in which the CVI is issued. - c.
 CVIs must clearly include a description of each animal including the age, sex, and breed of the animal, and the official individual identification. - d.
-CVIs must accompany the animal while on the exhibition premises. - i.
-CVIs can be made available in their original format (i.e., digital, or physical copy)
+CVIs must accompany the animal while on the exhibition premises.

-C. Pre-Entry Movement Permit
+C. Pre-Entry Movement Permit (REVISED)- Effective January 1, 2022:

-- 1. For swine and cattle located within of Indiana, a pre-entry movement permit is not required. - 2.
-For swine and cattle located outside of Indiana, a pre-entry movement permit is not required when an electronic certificate of veterinary inspection is issued. - 3.
-For swine and cattle located outside of Indiana, a pre-entry movement permit is required when a paper certificate of veterinary inspection is issued. - a.
-The 2023 Indiana State Fair pre-entry movement permit number is "INSF23" and must be noted on all paper certificates of veterinary inspection. - 4.
-For farm raised cervids located outside of Indiana, a BOAH approved pre-entry movement permit number must be noted on the certificate of veterinary inspection.
-Permit applications are available online at: www.in.gov/boah/species-information/cervids-deer-elk/ - a.
-The pre-entry movement permit application must be received by BOAH at least 5 business days before moving into Indiana.
+- 1. For swine and cattle that originate within of Indiana, a pre-entry movement permit is not required. - 2.
+For swine and cattle that originate outside of Indiana, a pre-entry movement permit is not required when an electronic certificate of veterinary inspection is issued. - 3.
+For swine and cattle originating outside of Indiana, a pre-entry movement permit is required when a paper certificate of veterinary inspection is issued. - a.
+The 2022 Indiana State Fair pre-entry movement permit number is "INSF22" and must be noted on all paper certificates of veterinary inspection. - b.
+The 2022 National Swine Registry Open and Junior Exposition pre-entry movement permit number is "EXP22" and must be noted on the paper certificate of veterinary inspection. - 4.
+For farmed cervids that originate outside of Indiana, a BOAH approved pre-entry movement permit number must be noted on the certificate of veterinary inspection.
+Permit applications are available online at: www.in.gov/boah/species- information/cervids-deer-elk/ - a.
+The pre-entry movement permit application must be received by BOAH at least 5 business days before moving into Indiana. - b.
+The Indiana State Board of Animal Health must authorize any proposed movements prior to entry into the State.